HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

       $: heroku git:remote -a floating-cavern-88849
 Finally, run the last git command to push the local git repository files up to the remote Heroku app server i.e. $: git push heroku master
 The app is now live and deployed to the web using Heroku as the web provider.
 Heroku will provide a unique domain name (URL) to the app.

+To add your own domain name you will need to find a domain name provider to purchase a domain name.
+Namecheap is one such provider (https://www.namecheap.com/) but it does not matter which domain name provider you use.
+The interface will look a little different but you should have similar options.
+   Go to the DNS options (in Namecheap this is within the Advanced DNS option).
+   Edit the CNAME Record option for the www host.
+      You can update the Heroku App Domain Name URL by logging into your Heroku account and under settings tab scroll down to the Domains and Certificates section.
+Use the Add Domain button to add a domain name.
+To add a domain name you need a credit card on file which you can add to your Heroku account under Account Settings > Billing > Add Credit Card (it does not cost to add a domain name on file but it does require you to add your credit card on file).
+Add the domain name you have purchases/registered from your domain provider (e.g. from Namecheap) - include the www. version as well.
+Copy the DNS target from Heroku to paste it into the CNAME Record's value in your Domain Name Host provider's account Advanced DNS settings.
+   Wait a little while (possibly half an hour or so) for the domain name connection to be setup between the two hosts.
+You now have a custom domain name URL that links to your Heroku application.

+You now have a live application fully deployed to the web which can accept live users.